Caitlin O'Heaney

-Caitlin O'Heaney is an American television, film and stage actress.
-O'Heaney has worked extensively in live theater, but is best known for playing Sarah Stickney White, the female lead on the ABC series Tales of the Gold Monkey in the early 1980s.
-She also played Snow White Charming in the first season of ABC's The Charmings in 1987.
+Caitlin O'Heaney (/kæθliːn/; born Kathleen Heaney; August 16, 1952 – May 18, 2026) was an American television, film and stage actress.
+She worked extensively in live theater, but is best known for playing Sarah Stickney White, the female lead on the ABC series Tales of the Gold Monkey in the early 1980s.
+O'Heaney also played Snow White Charming in the first season of ABC's The Charmings in 1987.

-Early life
+Early life and education

-O'Heaney was born in Milwaukee, Wisconsin, and raised in Whitefish Bay, where she attended Whitefish Bay High School.
-O'Heaney was raised Roman Catholic.
+O'Heaney was born Kathleen Heaney in Milwaukee, Wisconsin, on August 16, 1952.
+She was raised in Whitefish Bay, where she attended Whitefish Bay High School.
+O'Heaney was of Irish descent and was raised Roman Catholic.
+She has two older sisters.

 She won a full scholarship to the Juilliard School in New York City when she was 17.
-Then known as Kathleen Heaney, she was a member of the Juilliard Drama Division's Group 3 (1970–1974).
-She has two older sisters.
+She was a member of the Juilliard Drama Division's Group 3 (1970–1974).

 Stage career

 O'Heaney made her off-Broadway debut as Loretta in The Hot House at the Chelsea Theatre, then remained at the Chelsea to play Finkel in Yentl and to understudy Tovah Feldshuh in the title role.
 She moved to Broadway to understudy the role of Elizabeth in A Matter of Gravity, starring Katharine Hepburn and co-starring her Juilliard friend and colleague Christopher Reeve.

 She relocated to Seattle to appear as Celia in As You Like It, Gwendolyn in Travesties, and Eylie in Ladyhouse Blues at ACT/Seattle, then returned to New York to play the double roles of Belle and Mrs. Cratchit in A Christmas Carol at Playwrights Horizon.
 When A Christmas Carol closed, O'Heaney moved to Los Angeles, and five weeks later she was cast as Anna Marie Hollyhock in the 1978 ABC comedy series Apple Pie, which was produced by Norman Lear, directed by Peter Bonerz, and starred Rue McClanahan, Dabney Coleman, Jack Gilford, Derrel Maury, Mike Binder and Richard Libertini.
 This was a highlight of O'Heaney's career.
-She says with regard to the experience, "It was pure magic and incredible fun working every day with these wonderful people!"
+She said with regard to the experience, "It was pure magic and incredible fun working every day with these wonderful people!"

 O'Heaney remained in Los Angeles to play fourteen-year-old Bianca in White Marriage at the Odyssey Theatre and won a Drama-Logue Award for Best Actress for the role.
 She then returned to the East Coast to star as Ersilla Drei in Pirandello's Naked at the Syracuse Stage, and performances in Ape Watch at the Mark Taper Forum Lab and in The Brides at the Lenox Art Centre soon followed.
 She appeared off-Broadway as Olive Lashbrook in The Voice of the Turtle, for which she received a very positive review in The New York Times, and in Scenes and Revelations.